rynkato/rynkato/README.md

 # Hi, I’m Manraj! 👋

-I go by the alias **Rynkato** on the web, and I’m passionate about crafting high-performance, scalable, and user-centric applications.
+I go by the alias **Rynkato**, and I’m passionate about crafting high-performance, scalable, and user-centric applications.
 I specialize in full stack development, working extensively with technologies like **TypeScript, JavaScript, PHP, Java**, and frameworks such as **Next.js, React, Laravel, Cloudflare, Docker**, and more.

 ## 🚀 My Key Projects